Seven Steps to Financial Aid

 Step 3: Submit Documents to SJSU

-Students will receive an Acknowledgement Letter in their MySJSU confirming receipt of their financial aid application.
+Students will receive an Acknowledgment Letter in their MySJSU confirming receipt of their financial aid application starting at the end of February.
 The letter provides information on the financial aid awarding process and provides deadline dates.

-For students selected for verification, your award is based on the completion of your To-Do list in a timely manner.
-To be considered for maximum funding ALL requested financial aid documents must be completed by 4:30 p.m. on the file complete date.
-We will accept and process verification documents after the priority deadline; however, you may NOT be considered for maximum funding.
+For students selected for verification, your award is based on the completion of your financial aid To Do List in a timely manner.
+Note that various departments will assign documents on your To Do List.
+To be considered for maximum funding ALL requested financial aid documents must be received by 4:30 p.m. on the priority deadline.
+We will accept and process verification documents after the priority deadline; however, you may not be considered for maximum funding.

 Step 4: Evaluation Process and Tuition Fee Deferral